jdjoum/Fibonacci-Sequence-Recursive-and-Non-Recursive/README.md

 # Fibonacci-Sequence-Recursive-and-Non-Recursive
-Fibonacci Sequence Recursive and Non-Recursive - Djoum
+This code allows users to find the first n terms in a Fibonacci sequence recursively and non-recursively.